 Later after the pictures had been downloaded and edited I sent some to the client who approved one from the outcrop.
 It was printed and framed and presented to her unsuspecting husband when we met up to give him a unexpected photo walk.
 After the walk he was presented with his picture.
 He looked quite emotional his wife looked relieved that the months of outrageous sneakiness were finally over.

 We love what we do.
-We love it even more when we can make a client smile (actually if we can make a client cry with happiness then we feel really good).
+We love it even more when we can make a client smile (actually the ultimate is to make a client cry).
 The satisfaction that comes from completing a commission is immense.
-It is a little triumph for us if our picture is put up on someone’s wall.
-That triumph is a little greater if it is an image the client had a hand in creating.
+It is a little and lasting triumph for us if our picture is put up on someone’s wall.